Docker Template Stack X11-GUI

 Maturin creates a Python module from our Rust library.
 It first creates a shared library and then it Packages everything into a wheel that can be installed with pip.
 Note that in the VSC Task that builds the rust library in (./GUI-app/src_backend we use cargo to build the shared and statical library.

 When the above links work and the rust generates a library and python is install, the installation was successful.
-You can Continue with the Visual Studio Code section, to explorer the projects and tools.
+You can Continue with the Visual Studio Code specifics section, to explorer the projects and tools.

 3.4.1 - Visual Studio Code Specifics

-• A Python GUI application GUI-app
+• Python - GUI application using PySide (Qt bindings)

 Because multiple project definitions are used, a project workspace is defined to open all these (sub)projects: .project.code-workspace.